Motion made, and Question proposed, That this House do now adjourn.—(Leo Docherty.)

 Marine planning enables the increasing and, at times, competing demands for the use of our marine area to be balanced and managed in an integrated way.
 The Government are committed to ensuring that there is a full set of marine plans in place by 2021, so that we meet the commitment set out in our 25-year environment plan.
 The plans will be a significant milestone for the Government in ensuring the long-term sustainable development of our seas.
 Marine development is central to the Government’s ambition.
 Indeed, everyone seems to want a piece of the blue space right now, so we will keep under review how our approach to marine planning might need to evolve to meet future challenges.
 I welcome my hon.
 Friend’s comments because this space will definitely be growing and evolving.

-Interested parties have been, and will continue to be, engaged in the process, and will have an opportunity to influence how their marine environment is managed.
+Interested parties have been, and will continue to be, engaged in the process, and they will have an opportunity to influence how their marine environment is managed.
 That is very important.
 The recent marine plans consultation covers my hon.
 Friend’s constituency of St Austell and Newquay, where the local sea area is recognised to be vital.
 The draft south-west inshore plan, which covers a total of approximately 16,000 sq km of sea—a big space—will introduce a strategic approach to inform where activities might take place.
 The MMO has undertaken extensive public engagement in the development of this plan to ensure that it captures local priorities.

 The consultation closes on 6 April, and I have asked the MMO as a matter of urgency to ensure that it writes to the relevant coastal MPs to highlight the importance of contributing to the consultation, just in case they have not done so already—or, indeed, to forward it to people that they think ought to be involved.
 Likewise, I encourage any body or organisation that has an interest in the local sea to respond to the consultation.
 The importance of stakeholder engagement in this process cannot be overstated, which is why a statement of public participation is in place for these plans, setting out how and when we will engage with stakeholders during the marine planning process.
 When these plans are adopted, someone applying for a licence or approval will need to show how they have considered the plan, so this will be an important step in the future of marine planning.